 Census and city directory listings.

 HistoryLink Essay 3692: “King County Land Use Survey”, by Paula Becker, 2002.
 This essay tells how King County did a survey of all taxable properties in the years from 1936 to 1940.
-The photos used in this article are from that collection, now stored at the Puget Sound Regional Archives.
+The property photos used in this article are from that collection, now stored at the Puget Sound Regional Archives.

 Newspaper article: “Discharged Far From Home: H.T.
 Spiger is asking the superior court for a judgement of $1,995 against the Northern Commercial Company.”
 The Seattle Daily Times, March 20, 1907, page 24.